ausgerechnet/cwb-ccc/README.md

 and

     make coverage

+which uses [pytest](https://pytest.org/) to check that all methods work reliably.

-Note that these make commands update the path to the binary data files (line 10 of the [registry file](tests/test-corpora/registry/germaparl1386)) in order to make the tests, since the CWB requires an absolute path here.
+Note that the make commands above update the path to the binary data files (line 10 of the [registry file](tests/test-corpora/registry/germaparl1386)) in order to make the tests, since the CWB requires an absolute path here.

 ## Acknowledgements ##
-The module relies on [cwb-python](https://github.com/fau-klue/cwb-python), a Python port of Perl's CWB::CL; thanks to **Yannick Versley** for the implementation.
-Special thanks to **Markus Opolka** for the implementation of [association-measures](https://github.com/fau-klue/pandas-association-measures) and for forcing me to write tests.
+The module includes a slight adaptation of [cwb-python](https://github.com/fau-klue/cwb-python), a Python port of Perl's CWB::CL; thanks to **Yannick Versley** for the implementation.
+Special thanks to **Markus Opolka** for the original implementation of [association-measures](https://github.com/fau-klue/pandas-association-measures) and for forcing me to write tests.

 The test corpus was extracted from the [GermaParl](https://github.com/PolMine/GermaParlTEI) corpus (see the [PolMine Project](https://polmine.github.io/)); many thanks to **Andreas Blätte**.